Chen-Yang-Liu/Chen-Yang-Liu.github.io/_pages/includes/others.md

 Reviewer:
 - IEEE Transactions on Geoscience and Remote Sensing (TGRS)
 - Computers in Industry
+- International Journal of Applied Earth Observation and Geoinformation
 - Neurocomputing
 - IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing (JSTARS)
 - International Journal of Digital Earth (IJDE)